WildfireVLM: AI-powered Analysis for Early Wildfire Detection and Risk Assessment Using Satellite Imagery: Introduction

 \section{Introduction}

 Wildfires are among the most destructive natural disasters, with their frequency and severity increasing due to climate change and human activities \cite{xofis2020fire}.
 Each year, wildfires devastate millions of acres of forest, threaten ecosystems and human lives, degrade air quality, and impose economic losses amounting to tens of billions of USD \cite{wang2021economic,xu2021forest}.
 Regions such as California, Australia, the Amazon rainforest, and the Mediterranean basin have experienced increasingly large-scale wildfire events driven by prolonged droughts, rising temperatures, and land-use changes \cite{halofsky2020changing,hessburg2022climate,westerling2008climate,goss2020climate,blanchi2010meteorological}.
 These trends underscore the urgent need for early wildfire detection and effective risk assessment.
 Traditional wildfire monitoring approaches often rely on manual observation, sparse sensor networks, or static risk models, which can delay detection and limit situational awareness.
-In contrast, the growing availability of satellite imagery, combined with advances in artificial intelligence (AI), enables large-scale and continuous wildfire monitoring.
+In contrast, the growing availability of satellite imagery, combined with advances in artificial intelligence (AI), enables large-scale and continuous wildfire monitoring \cite{liu2025advancements}.
 Smoke detection is particularly important for early warning, as smoke frequently appears before visible flames.
-Deep learning–based object detection models, such as YOLO (You Only Look Once), have demonstrated strong performance in detecting wildfire-related features including smoke plumes and fire fronts \cite{redmon2016you}.
+Deep learning–based object detection models, such as YOLO (You Only Look Once), have demonstrated strong performance in detecting wildfire features, including smoke plumes and fire fronts \cite{redmon2016you}.